Pinpickle/tight/generators/app/templates/README.md

     gulp bundle

-You'll end up with a `dist` folder, and inside it will be the optimised application and a `{{ lowerShortName }}-bundle.zip`.
+You'll end up with a `dist` folder, and inside it will be the optimised application and a `site-bundle.zip`.
 You can use your favourite FTP application to upload this, or you can use the gulp task.

     gulp deploy:app

 Following this, the file will need to be unzipped on the server side.
 If you're using a host with cPanel, its file manager usually has an unzip function.
 If you don't have access to it, you can very quickly upload the following script as `unzip.php`, and then execute it.

-    <?php system('unzip -o {{ lowerShortName }}-bundle.zip');
+    <?php system('unzip -o site-bundle.zip');

 Make sure to delete this afterwards!
 The zip file will be hidden by your htaccess file, but it's best to delete that off the server as well.